The Atlas of MS is a powerful advocacy tool for change.

 We encourage you to use the data and tools to…

-Review the most up to date global source of MS epidemiological information:
+Review the most comprehensive global source of MS epidemiological and clinical management information:

-- Download maps, charts, factsheets and the report to include in your awareness building, advocacy and research communications, as well as sharing with key partners and stakeholders (governments, healthcare providers and professionals, policymakers and researchers).
+- Download maps, charts, factsheets, the reports and scientific papers to include in your awareness building, advocacy and research communications, as well as sharing with key partners and stakeholders (governments, healthcare providers and professionals, policymakers and researchers).

 - Download the full data set to allow you to compare a selection of countries